Google Fiber Privacy Notice

 - Customer Proprietary Network Information

-This notice does not apply to the collection and use of information from other Google services (such as Gmail or Google Search) used while connected to Google Fiber internet – such information will be treated in accordance with applicable Google policies.
+This Privacy Notice does not apply to the collection and use of information from other Google services (such as Gmail or Google Search) used while connected to Google Fiber internet or to the Google Fiber Webpass service – such information will be treated in accordance with applicable Google or Google Fiber Webpass policies.

 Additional information we collect

-We collect information provided by you directly, indirectly through your use of Google Fiber services and from outside sources as described below.
-To sign up for Google Fiber, users will be asked to provide an existing Google Account or to create a new one.
-You may be asked to provide additional identifiers and commercial information, such as billing address, service address or location, and bank account information when you sign up for Google Fiber.
+We collect information provided by you directly, indirectly through your use of our Services and from outside sources as described below.
+To sign up for Services, users will be asked to provide an existing Google Account or to create a new one.
+You may be asked to provide additional identifiers and commercial information, such as billing address, service address or location, and bank account information when you sign up for Services.

 We may also obtain identifiers, inferences, demographic and other information about our current or prospective Google Fiber users from outside sources for marketing purposes (such as publicly or commercially available demographic, geographic, address or interest information).